survoai/humalect-docs/docs/10-Pipelines/delete-a-pipeline.md

 ## Consequences of Deleting a Pipeline

 1. `Sub-domain` on which the pipeline is deployed won't be functional anymore.
-2. All the associated kubernetes objects like `ingress`, `deployments`, `secrets` and `services` of the pipeline will also be deleted.
+2. All the associated Kubernetes objects like `ingress`, `deployments`, `secrets` and `services` of the pipeline will also be deleted.

 ## Recommendation before Deleting a Pipeline
 It is recommended to have a backup of your `YAML`, `docker file` and `secrets` before deleting a pipeline.